Heurican/oprahwinfrey-quotes-api/README.md

 #### You get a car!
 You get a car!
 YOU ALL GET CARS!

 This is an API made for Oprah Winfrey quotes.
 When launched the official site will be listed at https://www.oprahquotes.xyz/ .
 You can scrape from https://www.api.oprahquotes.xyz/ .
-More features from this API to come once version 1.0.0 is completed and released to PyPi
+More features from this API to come once version 1.0.0 is completed and released to PyPi.